 "[m]y much revered Friend walked down with me to the beach, where we embraced and parted with mutual tenderness, and engaged to correspond by lettesrs.
 As the Vessel put out to sea I kept my eyes upon him, for a considerable time while he remained rowling his majestic frame in his usual manner.
 At last I perceived him walk back into the town, and he disappeared."
 5

 (This particular entry will be much expanded, but the expansion will follow the general chronological progress of this site.
-Furthermore the entire friendship between James Boswell and Samuel Johnson is well documented in The Life of Samuel Johnson, LL.D.)
+Furthermore, the entire friendship between James Boswell and Samuel Johnson is well documented in The Life of Johnson)